geoffcunliffe/sans/docs/exercises/0_gettingstarted.md

 - Press the button to **Create a new stack** and upload the master stack from the workshop files:

     ```
-    ~/devsecops-workshop/infrastructure/master.yaml
+    ~/workshop/src/infrastructure/master.yaml
     ```

+- Press Next and enter the following parameter values:

+    - Stack Name: **DevSecOps-Workshop**

+    - Admin IP: Enter your IP address CIRD block.
+This command should help:

+        ```bash
+        echo $(curl ipinfo.io/ip -s)/32
+        ```
-    - Enter the name of the bucket given to you by the instructor
+    - Template Bucket: Enter the name of the bucket given to you by the instructor

+- Press Next again and make sure to check the box to acknowledge that AWS CloudFormation might create IAM resources with custom names.

-- The stack will take a few minutes to complete.
+- Finish the wizard.
+The stack will take a few minutes to complete.

 - When the stack completes, find the following output values:

-    - **Jenkins Front End** should look similar to this URL: *https://<YOUR IP ADDRESS>/jenkins*.
+    - **Jenkins Front End** should look similar to this URL: *https://YOUR IP ADDRESS/jenkins*.

     - Browse to the Jenkins front end.
 You will see a certificate warning because your workshop image is using a self signed certificate.
 This is not a production system, just for demos.
 Go ahead and accept the certificate warning and sign in using these credentials: